 After you've explored the site at Brattonsville, plan to stay at the Rodeway Inn, a locally owned hotel in Union, SC, where you will find an abundance of Southern hospitality.
 Located in the Upstate region, Union County was the scene of several significant battles during the Revolutionary War.

-After breakfast at the hotel, get an early start at Blackstock, where General Thomas Sumter and his British army were defeated in 1780.
+After breakfast at the hotel, get an early start at Blackstock, the site of a major battle between the Patriot soldiers led by Gen. Thomas Sumter and the British forces under the command of Lt.
+Col. Banastre Tarleton on November 20, 1780.
+The British were defeated rather badly because of Tarleton's tactical error in dividing his troops and Sumter's choice of a formidable position to defend.
 A granite battlefield monument stands in memoriam of this historic event today.

 The next stop is Union County Museum on Main Street in Union, where you can find nearly 10,000 sq. ft. of Union county memorabilia, including pre-Revolutionary deeds and plat mats, flags and furniture.
 If you happen to be in town on a Saturday, be sure to visit the nearby Cross Keys Plantation, a Colonial house and historic display on 25 acres that's open from noon to 5 p.m.

 For lunch, don't miss what Midway BBQ's owner calls "The Chicken and Hash Stew Capital of the World."
 Featured on the Travel Channel, this old-fashioned barbecue joint and hash house is a can't-miss.